DolVladzio/DevOps_project/HW_02/README.md

 ```sh
 mkdir ssh && cd ssh && ssh-keygen -t rsa -b 4096 -f id_rsa && cd ..
 ```
+> Note: `the ssh keys are needed to connect to the vms` .

 - Using the Vargant command, setup all vms:
 ```sh